neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-quick-start.md

 2. Follow the [installation instructions for Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to make a new project.

-   - Be sure to invoke Create React App with the `--template typescript` in order to enable TypeScript support: `npx create-react-app token --template typescript`
+   - Be sure to invoke Create React App with `--template typescript` in order to enable TypeScript support: `npx create-react-app token --template typescript`

 3. Install NEO•ONE using either [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/)